benjaminriehl/519.github.io/README.md

 ###### **Disclaimer:** This is an unofficial website ran by a cadet.
 These pages are not provided, endorsed or sponsored by the Department of National Defence nor the Air Cadet League of Canada.

 ###### Why?
 I'm trying to comply with CATO 11-06 "Official Websites".

+###### [**Copyright Disclaimer:**](http://www.aircadetleaguemb.ca/f02-protocol.shtml#copyright) The 519 RCACS emblem is reserved by ACL (MB) Inc. or by the authors.
+Permission is granted to reproduce and distribute copies of the information for non-profit purposes, provided that copies are distributed at no cost, and that the author, source, and copyright notice are included on each copy.